zoedsoupe/anubis-mcp/README.md

 The following example shows how to integrate Hermes MCP into your application's supervision tree for robust client management:

+> [!NOTE]
+> We recommend to start an isolated Supervisor for each pair of client <> transport using the `:one_for_all` strategy, since both processes depends on each other

 ```elixir
 defmodule MyApp.Application do
   use Application